 The second scenario for food without temperature control exists when food is cooked according to Food Code recommendations, then kept at room temperature for 4 hours before discarding.
-Foodborne pathogens of concern for an uncontrolled temperature scenario are sporeformers including Clostridium perfringens and Bacillus cereus.
+Foodborne pathogens of concern for an uncontrolled temperature scenario are spore formers including Clostridium perfringens and Bacillus cereus.
 Food cooked according to Food Code guidelines should be free of vegetative cells.
 However, the heat requirements are not sufficient to kill spores of C. perfringens or B. cereus and may actually serve as a heat shock that activates the spores.
-B. cereus is found commonly in outbreaks attributed to inadequate hot holding of starchy foods like rice, and has been isolated in a multitude of food products.
-C. perfringens is found commonly in outbreaks attributed to inadequate hot holding of beef and poultry.
+B. cereus is found commonly in outbreaks attributed to inadequate hot holding of starchy foods like rice and has been isolated in a multitude of food products.
+C. perfringens is found commonly in outbreaks attributed to be more numerous than B. cereus cases by a factor of 10.